Things to Know About First Notification of Loss in Car Insurance

 In the case of third party liabilities, the details of third-party damages should also be given to the insurance company.

-Once you have sent the First Notification of Loss to the insurance company, it becomes their responsibility to get the insured car repaired and settle the claim at the earliest.
-Therefore, the need for inspecting the car damages becomes important after the First Notice of Loss is submitted by you.
+Once the FNOL has been registered with the insurance provider, it is their responsibility to get your damaged car repaired and then settle the claim at the earliest.
+Due to this, the need for inspecting the damages becomes important after you have submitted the FNOL.

-Depending on the surveyor's inspection report, the insurer will determine whether the insured car has suffered a total loss, theft, or damages that can be repaired in a garage.
-Losses can be irreparable, such as loss due to theft or a total loss in the fire.
-In such cases, you will receive the Insured Declared Value of the insured vehicle.
+Depending on the inspection report submitted by the surveyor, the insurer will determine whether the insured car has suffered a total loss, theft, or damages that can be repaired in a garage.
+If your car is stolen or totally damaged (damaged beyond 75% of its value), then you are entitled to receive the Insured Declared Value of the insured vehicle.

-On the other hand, losses can also be repairable when the insured car sustains damages due to an accident or collision.
-Under a reparable loss, the insurance company will pay for the repairs of the insured vehicle via cashless repairs or reimbursement claim settlement.
+On the other hand, if your car sustains damages due to an accident or collision or any other reparable loss, the insurance company will pay for the repairs of the insured vehicle via cashless or reimbursement claim settlement.

 However, all of this is only possible after the First Notification of Loss is submitted to the insurance company.